terrazoon/notes_and_users/README.md

 ## Running the tests

-Open the project in Intellij, open the Maven Lifecycle, and run either compile or tests.
+Open the project in IntelliJ, open the Maven Lifecycle, and run tests.

 ### Sample CURL Commands to test CRUD Functionality